rpmartin/Rinstall/README.md

     install.packages("tidyverse")

-Then hit enter.  **packages are software, and software should be installed on your local hard drive, not on a network/cloud drive.** Here is a link to fix the problem on  [Windows10](https://medium.com/@ValidScience/how-to-fix-rstudios-package-installation-on-windows-10-c1e602bf3a1f)
+Then hit enter.  **packages are software, and software should be installed on your local hard drive, not on a network/cloud drive.** Here is a link to fix the problem on  [Windows10.](https://medium.com/@ValidScience/how-to-fix-rstudios-package-installation-on-windows-10-c1e602bf3a1f)

-The `tidyverse` provides the plotting functionality that we require.

 Once that is done (it may take a while) at the blinking cursor type:

     install.packages("rmarkdown")

-Then hit enter. `Rmarkdown` weaves together your plots created in R with your prose to produce your assignment submission.
+Then hit enter.
 Once that is done (this should be relatively quick) at the blinking cursor type:

     install.packages('tinytex')

-Then hit enter. `Tinytex` allows us to create pdf documents.
+Then hit enter.
 Once that is done (this should be relatively quick) at the blinking cursor type:

     tinytex::install_tinytex()